linafaik08/recommender_systems_dlrm/README.md

 ### Data

 The notebook is based on synthetic data.
-It can easily be adapted to other data sets.
-They must have categorical and continuous variables and a target column to predict.
+It can easily be adapted to any other data set with categorical and continuous variables and a binary target to predict.

 ## How to Use This Repository?